CocoaNutsUIUC/HealthKit-Demo/README.md

 - Inside this function, the first thing we do is check that we actually have the values that we want to store.
 - Then we prepare three `HKQuantity` objects, `weightQuantity`, `heightQuantity`, and `bodyMassIndexQuantity`, which we will save to `HealthStore`.
-- Because we're saving three different values and each saving operation has its own completion handler, we create the local flag `errorOccured` to keep track of whether or not any of the saving operations has failed.
+- Because we're saving three different values and each saving operation has its own completion handler, we create the local flag `errorOccurred` to keep track of whether or not any of the saving operations has failed.
-- Finally, we use our `writeSample()` function to save the three values, update the flag `errorOccured`, and inform the user of the result of our saving operations at the end of the function.
+- Finally, we use our `writeSample()` function to save the three values, update the flag `errorOccurred`, and inform the user of the result of our saving operations at the end of the function.

 #### 4. Implement IBActions